tpgmartin/front-end/test/readme.md

 ### The menu

 #### Starters
-Soup of the day £3
+- Soup of the day £3
-Pate £5
+- Pâté £5
-Bruscetta £4.50
+- Bruscetta £4.50
-Prawn Cocktail £6
+- Prawn Cocktail £6

 #### Main course
-Steak £18
+- Steak £18
-Meatballs £11.50
+- Meatballs £11.50
-Salmon fillet £14
+- Salmon fillet £14
-Vegetarian lasagne £12
+- Vegetarian lasagne £12

 #### Deserts
-Sticky toffee pudding £4
+- Sticky toffee pudding £4
-Tiramisu £4.50
+- Tiramisu £4.50
-Choclolate cheesecake £4
+- Choclolate cheesecake £4
-Ice cream £3.50
+- Ice cream £3.50

 ## Acceptance criteria

 - Each person must have at least two courses, one of which must be a main
+- Each diner cannot have more than one of the same course
 - The two diners cannot have identical meals
+- There is only one piece of cheesecake left
 - Pierre the snobby waiter will not let you have Prawn Cocktail and Salmon fillet in the same meal
-- There is only one piece of cheesecake left

 - Display a dropdown of tip amounts, 0%, 10%, 12.5%, 15% and 20%.
 - Automatically display an ongoing total bill